Brian Wilson (baseball): 2010 season

 In 2010 spring training, Wilson was asked whether or not he thought himself one of baseball's elite closers.
 In what would turn out to be a very prophetic quote, he replied:

-On March 25, Wilson agreed to a contract extension with the Giants.
+On March 25, Wilson agreed to two-year, $15 million contract extension with the Giants.
 He struck out five batters in 1 2/3 innings on May 9 while recording a save in a 6–5 victory over the New York Mets.
 On May 15, against the Houston Astros with the bases loaded, two outs, and the Giants leading 2–1 in the ninth inning, Wilson struck out Kazuo Matsui in a 15-pitch at bat to end the game.
 The next day, against Houston with runners on first and second, two outs, and the Giants leading 4–3 in the ninth, Wilson retired Matsui to end the game.
 On June 12, Wilson entered in the eighth inning with one out, the bases loaded, and the Giants leading the Oakland Athletics 5–4.
 Wilson struck out Adam Rosales and retired Rajai Davis to end the inning; he then pitched a scoreless ninth to earn the save.
 He recorded 22 saves in his first 24 chances and was named to the All-Star Game in which he threw a scoreless eighth inning in the contest, a 3–1 victory over the AL. On October 3 (the final day of the regular season), the Giants faced the Padres, whom they led by one game in the NL West.
 Wilson threw a scoreless inning to earn the save and clinch the division for the Giants.
 Wilson converted his 48th save that day, tying the Giants' single season save record of 48 held by Rod Beck.
 He finished the season with a 3–3 record, a 1.81 ERA, 93 strikeouts, 26 walks, and 74 2/3 inning pitched in 70 games.
 He converted 48 of 53 save opportunities and led the majors in saves as well as leading the major leagues in saves of four outs or more (10).
 He was named the This Year in Baseball Closer of the Year after the season.
 He finished 13th in NL Most Valuable Player (MVP) voting.